Government of Canada Invests in Habitat for Humanity Canada to support new and repair existing affordable housing

 Quick Facts

-- In 2019, funding is intended to support the creation of 135 new homes and the repair of approximately 56 existing homes, with 35 of the new homes being funded at the 41-unit Leahy's Lane project in Peterborough.
+- In 2019, funding is intended to support the creation of 135 new homes and the repair of approximately 56 existing homes.
+Under this first year commitment, Habitat for Humanity Greater Toronto Area will receive up to $1,455,200 in funding for 16 new homes.

-- The Leahy's Lane project will have 6 one-bedroom units, 29 two-bedroom units, and 6 three-bedroom units.

-- All units will be affordable, with a mixture of incomes from the very low $20,000s (or less), upwards to $50,000 depending on family size.
-This will allow Habitat to provide affordable housing for a wider variety of families and individuals, including seniors.

 - The Government of Canada is currently rolling out its National Housing Strategy (NHS), an ambitious 10-year, $55 billion plan that will create 125,000 new housing units and lift 530,000 families out of housing need, as well as repair and renew more than 300,000 housing units and reduce chronic homelessness by 50 percent.